 Why Begin Legacy Software Modernization

-Now that we’ve discussed the symptoms and false positives of legacy systems — let’s iron out why your business might need to embrace a legacy modernization approach.
+Now that we’ve discussed the symptoms and false positives of legacy systems, let’s iron out why your business might need to embrace modernization.

 After all, such fundamental projects rarely go unnoticed for the company’s budget, and you need to line up all the facts and figures to convince stakeholders and investors.